Plaquette

-In early 16th-century Nuremberg, which was the main German centre, plaquettes, like other metalwork types of objects, were often made in the relatively plebeian material of brass, even by top artists like the Vischer family and Peter Flötner.
-Lead was also used, especially in German castings intended as artisan's models rather than for collectors.
-From the 19th century on cast iron was also used, especially in Germany.
-In Italy lead was also used for an initial trial cast.
-The castings were normally not worked much further with tools, beyond polishing and often giving an artificial patina.

 History

+The form began in the 1440s in Italy, but spread across Europe in the next century, especially to France, Germany and the Low Countries.
+By about 1550 it had fallen from fashion in Italy, but French plaquettes were entering their best period, and there and in Germany they continued to be popular into the 17th century.
+The form continued to be made at a low level, with something of a revival from about 1850.

 The word plaquette is a 19th-century invention by the French art historian Eugene Piot.
 Les Bronzes de la Renaissance.
 Les Plaquettes by Émile Molinier of 1886 was the first large study, and these two between them defined the form as it is understood today.
 To Renaissance Italians plaquettes were known, along with other similar types of objects, by a variety of somewhat vague terms such as piastra and medaglietti, rilievi, or modelli.